-The majority of people use a computer on a daily basis.
+The majority of people use computers on a daily basis.
 Though, just because you spend hours in front of the computer screen does not necessarily mean that you can type at lightning speed and with a high degree of accuracy.

-If you are considering a career as a transcriptionist, the ability to type fast, without compromising the accuracy, is fundamental.
-You will not be as competitive as your fellow transcribers if you take longer than the industry standard to transcribe an hour of audio.
+You will not be as competitive as your fellow transcribers if you take longer than the industry standard to convert an hour of audio to text.

 At the end of the day, if you can transcribe faster, you can also make more money by taking on multiple transcriptions.